annenkov/contracts/README.md

 found in the [Coq](Coq) subdirectory.
 The [Coq/Payoff](Coq/Payoff) subdirectory contains the implementation of payoff expression language and compilation from from the Contract DSL to PEL along with soundness proofs.
-The contract language and its verified Coq implementation are documented in the accompanying the README file ([readme for Contracts DSL](Coq/README.md), [readme for Payoff language](Coq/Payoff/README.md)) provides an overview of the Coq proofs.
+The contract language and payoff expression language implementations are documented in the accompanying README files ([readme for Contracts DSL](Coq/README.md), [readme for Payoff language](Coq/Payoff/README.md)), which provide an overview of the Coq proofs.
 Moreover, this repository also includes earlier prototype implementations of the contract language in Haskell (see [Haskell](Haskell) subdirectory) and Standard ML (see [SML](SML)